mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ## Recruiter In-Take Session

-Your Recruiter will schedule an in-take session after you’ve completed your Job Description.
-During this call, your Recruiter will work with you to ensure alignment on the level, ideal candidate profile, the interview process and next steps.
+Your Recruiter will schedule an Intake Session after you’ve completed your Job Description.
+During this call, your Recruiter will work with you to ensure alignment on the level, ideal candidate profile, the interview process, and next steps.

 ### Role Leveling